 I think that feeling is at the heart of entrepreneurship and I want as many people as possible to feel it.
 That is why I work on Dorm Room Fund and why I am committed to fixing the UX of VC — making every touchpoint with First Round great — even if we don’t invest, I want you to walk away with something new that will help you build your business.

-I joined First Round with zero intention of me becoming a partner (which, incidentally, Josh shared).
-I wanted to be a better entrepreneur and knew I could learn a lot by spending a ton of time with First Round founders and partners.
+I joined First Round because I wanted to be a better entrepreneur and knew I could learn a lot by spending a ton of time with First Round founders and partners.
 I’d spent the previous 10 years building companies, and going deep on product creation and brand building.
 I had some success and significant failures.
 I got introduced to Josh and actually started out as an intern — so if there’s a testament to how differently this firm works, that’s it.
 Years later, I’m still here because I saw how much opportunity there was to build First Round itself into an amazing company — and how much room there was to try new things that would have a huge ripple effect for our companies and their users.
 I don’t think I would have been a GP at any other firm.

 What’s cool about engaging with founders at the seed stage is that you’re there when they’re laying the foundation, and every action has incredible impact.
 I know I’m not the one in the office until 3 a.m. or sweating all the small stuff in the moment, but I like to think I can introduce new ideas into their field of vision that they can either reject or respond to.
 The best VCs don’t tell anyone what to do — they’re like having ESP, giving CEOs more perspective, helping them see around corners and start to think about the next challenge earlier than the competition.
 Great VCs provide information, context and support.
 The founder leverages this to make better decisions at an increasing pace.